umarhassan-mitodl/9.68-spring-2013/content/pages/syllabus.md

 ### {{< anchor "Syllabus_23" >}}{{< /anchor >}}What is Collaborative Learning?

 We define the groups that we have randomly formed (and their individual members) as 9.68 subsystems.
 This leads into a discussion of the "systems approach" to be taken.
 At the outset, a distinction needs to be drawn between cooperative and collaborative learning.
-See, e.g. [Tough Questions: "What's the difference between collaborative and cooperative learning?"](https://web.archive.org/web/20160613211703/http://archive.wceruw.org/cl1/CL/question/TQ13.htm)
+See, e.g. {{% resource_link "6b8eabc7-6656-4af5-b3ba-4cdefaa2b1e5" "Tough Questions: \"What's the difference between collaborative and cooperative learning?\"" %}}

 We aim to create a classroom environment conducive to meaningful collaborative learning.
 We hope and expect that each and every one of you will find it both fun and informative—a quality learning experience.